 Don’t short-circuit your brain’s reward mechanism.
 Put in the work and score real-life achievements that have a lasting impact on your happiness.

 I would also recommend you to be selective about the works of art that you consume.
-Art is a beautiful thing which is capable of moving you but don’t let it move you in the wrong direction.
+Art is a beautiful thing that is capable of moving you but don’t let it move you in the wrong direction.
 Sad music, sad movies, and sad writing move you in depression’s direction.
 Consume upbeat artwork that makes you happy or motivates you to live a better and more productive life.

 6) Be productive